KambhampatiAdvaith/Cardiac-arrest-in-infants-prediction-using-ML/README.md

 # Cardiac-arrest-in-infants-prediction-using-ML
  Project Overview

-This project, undertaken as part of an internship at IIT Kanpur, focuses on developing a robust machine learning **methodology** for the early prediction of critical events using Electronic Health Records (EHR).
+This project, undertaken as part of an internship at IIIT Kottayam, focuses on developing a robust machine learning **methodology** for the early prediction of critical events using Electronic Health Records (EHR).
 The ultimate aim is to apply such a methodology to the challenging problem of **early prediction of pediatric cardiac arrest in infants.**

 Due to the significant challenges in accessing specific, de-identified infant cardiac arrest EHR data, this initial phase concentrates on building and validating a comprehensive ML pipeline using a publicly available **adult cardiac patient dataset (`CardiacPatientData.csv`) as a proxy.** The insights and techniques developed here are intended to serve as a foundational blueprint for future application to infant-specific data.